David Blaustein (educator)

-David Blaustein (May 5, 1866 – August 26, 1912) was a Belarusian-born Jewish-American rabbi, educator, and social worker.
+David Blaustein (May 5, 1866 – August 26, 1912) was a Russian-American rabbi, educator, and social worker.

 Life

-Blaustein was born on May 5, 1866 in Lida, Russia, the son of Isaiah Blaustein and Sarah Natzkowsky.
+Blaustein was born on May 5, 1866, in Lida, Russia, the son of Isaiah Blaustein and Sarah Natzkowsky.

 Blaustein's father died when he was eight, and when he was seventeen he ran away from home and moved to Memel, Prussia to obtain an education.
 He then went to Schwerin, Mecklenburg-Schwerin and enrolled in a Jewish teacher's preparatory school under Dr. Fabian Feilchenfeld.
 He intended to be a cantor-shochet-teacher to German Jews, but when Otto von Bismarck banned Russian Jews from living in Germany he was forced to immigrate to America.
 He also studied Hebrew in the Lida heder and yeshiva, and when he first moved to Germany he studied Hebrew and rabbinical literature under Israel Lipkin.
 He came to America in 1886.

 Blaustein initially settled in Boston, Massachusetts, where he started a Hebrew and German school and became active in educational and communal work.
 He began studying at Harvard College in 1889, graduating from there with an A.B. in 1893 and spending two more years there.
-He became rabbi of Congregation Sons of Israel and David in Providence, Rhode Island in 1892, and from 1897 to 1898 he was a lecturer on Semitic languages at Brown University.
+He became rabbi of Congregation Sons of Israel and David in Providence, Rhode Island, in 1892, and from 1897 to 1898 he was a lecturer on Semitic languages at Brown University.
 Professor David G. Lyon was one of his professors at Harvard.
 While living in Providence, he systemized the charity work among the local Jewish congregations, invited professors from Harvard and Brown to give lectures, exchanged pulpits with several Christian ministers, and served on the Rhode Island State Charity Board.
 In 1898, he received an A.M. degree from Brown.